d12frosted/homebrew-emacs-plus/README.md

 # Emacs Plus

-This tap contains `emacs` formula with some additional options that are not part of official formulae.
+Emacs Plus is GNU Emacs with some additional options available via `brew install`.
+See [Options][1] section for more information on available additional options.
+Please note that `emacs-plus` formulae is based on `emacs` formulae, so all options applicable to original formulae also work with `emacs-plus` as well.

 ## Install